security-notes/infobyte-faraday-wiki/Searcher.md

         ‘id’: ‘CU1’,

         ‘model’:’Vulnerability’,
-        ‘parent’: ‘192.168.42.55’OBJECT
+        ‘parent’: ‘192.168.42.55’                                 OBJECT
         ‘fields’:[‘name’,’desc’,’description’]
         ‘object’:’creator=Nmap ref=nmap-10’,

         ‘conditions’:[“refs=nessus-333”,”name=smb-vuln-056”],      IF

-        ‘actions’:[“--UPDATE:confirmed=True”]THEN
+        ‘actions’:[“--UPDATE:confirmed=True”]                      THEN
     }

-Where the fields 'model', 'parent', 'fields' and 'object' allow to get the object that will be processed, and field 'conditions0 tells us when the actions can be executed.
+Where the fields 'model', 'parent', 'fields' and 'object' allow to get the object that will be processed, and field 'conditions' tells us when the actions can be executed.

+Now let’s write our rule from the initial expression in the file rules.py.

+TO CHANGE ALL **VULNERABILITIES (model)** WHICH **SEVERITY VALUE IS LOW (object)** **TO SEVERITY MEDIUM VALUE” (action)**

+    {
+         'id': 'CHANGE_SEVERITY',
+         'model': 'Vulnerability',
+         'object': "severity=low",
+         'actions': ["--UPDATE:severity=med"]
+    }

 ### Rule description